openturns/openturns/python/doc/theory/meta_modeling/enumeration_strategy.rst

   .. math:: \cA_{\lambda} \, \, = \, \, \{\idx \in \NM \, : \, \alpha_{i^*} \, \leq \lambda \} \quad \quad , \quad \quad i^* \, \, = \, \, \mbox{arg} \min \left\{w_i \; , \; 1\leq i \leq n_X \right\}

-  If stratas with larger cardinalities are of interest, one may rather consider the partial degree of the least significant variable, i.e. the one associated with the *greatest* weight :math:`w_i`.
+  If strata with larger cardinalities are of interest, one may rather consider the partial degree of the least significant variable, i.e. the one associated with the *greatest* weight :math:`w_i`.
 To this end, the index :math:`i^*` in the previous formula has to be defined